Home » Blog » Developing Music Literacy » Music Literacy Activities » Music Project – How to Make an Ocean Drum

 Use this FREE How to Make an Ocean Drum presentation to guide your students through the process of creating their own ocean drums.

-Related Info
+Related Posts

 Meet the Author

-Terri Lloyd is a retired elementary music teacher with over 25 years of experience.
+Terri Lloyd is a former elementary music teacher with over 25 years of experience.
 She holds a Bachelor of Music, a Master of Science in Education, and a Technology Certificate in Instructional Design.

-She is currently active in music education through blogging, workshops, and curriculum development.
-She also serves on the music staff at her church and volunteers for an after-school children’s program.
+Terri is active in music education through blogging, presenting and attending workshops, and curriculum development.
+She serves on the music staff at her church and volunteers for an after-school children’s program.
 Terri is an active musician in the community, performing in a local Big Band, pit orchestras, and various events.

 More Ways to Connect – Instagram, Facebook, YouTube.